 An internal module declaration contributes a namespace name (representing a container of types) and possibly a member name (representing the module instance) to the containing module.
 A class declaration contributes both a member name (representing the constructor function) and a type name (representing the class type) to the containing module.
 An interface declaration contributes a type name to the containing module.
 An enum declaration contributes both a member name (representing the enum object) and a type name (representing the enum type) to the containing module.
-Any other declaration contributes a member name (representing the enum type) to the containing module.
+Any other declaration contributes a member name to the declaration space to which it belongs.